AakritiBudhraja/aakritibudhraja.github.io/index.md

 I will be graduating in the year 2021.
 I am working in the area of Deep Learning for Natural Language Processing.

 # Publications
-On the weak link between importance and prunability of attention heads
+On the weak link between importance and prunability of attention heads <br>
-<i>Empirical Methods in Natural Language Processing,EMNLP2020</i>
+<i>Empirical Methods in Natural Language Processing, EMNLP2020</i>

 # Work Experience
 Prior to joining IIT Madras, I have worked for a couple of years at Microsoft, Hyderabad.
 I have worked both as a Software Engineer and as a Service Engineer during my two year tenure.